narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] Add to cart instead of buy now button
 - [x] Make quantity counter and price calculator in the order page
 - [x] create logic for cart api in frontend
+- [x] make handlecheckout inside the cart more alive
+- [x] send items and vendor id to placeorder api
 - [ ] logic for current orders page
 - [ ] Add vendor dashboard
-- [ ] make handlecheckout inside the cart more alive
+- [ ] make current orders page for customers
-- [ ] send items and vendor id to placeorder api